 Animal biosecurity is all about protecting the economy, human health and the environment from problems associated with pests and diseases of animals and residues in animal products.

-NSW DPI and the Livestock Health and Pest Authorities (formerly Rural Lands Protection Boards) are partners in the delivery of animal biosecurity.
-They work with livestock owners, livestock industries, rural communities and other stakeholders to ensure the quality and safety of NSW livestock and livestock products.
+NSW DPI and Local Land Services are partners in the delivery of animal biosecurity.
+They work with animal owners, animal industries, communities and other stakeholders to keep NSW animals and animal products healthy and safe.

 Vets are a crucial link in the biosecurity chain.
-They collect surveillance information, give expert biosecurity advice to livestock owners and industries and provide a vital front-line resource in the fight against important animal diseases.
-The veterinary practitioner page gives practitioners up-to-date information on issues such as influenza in pigs, hendra in horses and theileriosis in cattle.
+They collect surveillance information, give expert biosecurity advice to livestock owners and industries and provide a vital front-line resource in the fight against important animal pests and disease.
+The veterinary practitioner page gives practitioners up-to-date information on animal biosecurity.

 Simple measures such as: